 Generate predictions using given configuration file, object, or dictionary.
-Predictions are saved in output\file.
-Optionally, pre-processed feature values are saved in feats\file, if specified.
+Predictions are saved in output_file.
+Optionally, pre-processed feature values are saved in feats_file, if specified.

-- config\file\or\obj\or\dict (str or pathlib.Path or dict or Configuration) - Path to the experiment configuration file either a a string or as a pathlib.Path object.
+• config_file_or_obj_or_dict (Union[str, Configuration, Dict[str, Any], Path]) - Path to the experiment configuration file either a a string or as a pathlib.Path object.
 Users can also pass a Configuration object that is in memory or a Python dictionary with keys corresponding to fields in the configuration file.
 Given a configuration file, any relative paths in the configuration file will be interpreted relative to the location of the file.
-Given a Configuration object, relative paths will be interpreted relative to the configdir attribute, that \must\ be set.
-Given a dictionary, the reference path is set to the current directory. - output\file (str) The path to the output file. - feats\file (str, optional) Path to the output file for saving preprocessed feature values. - logger (logging object, optional) A logging object.
-If None is passed, get logger from \\name\\.
-Defaults to None. - wandb\run (wandb.Run) A wandb run object that will be used to log artifacts and tables.
+Given a Configuration object, relative paths will be interpreted relative to the configdir attribute, that must be set.
+Given a dictionary, the reference path is set to the current directory.

+- output_file (str) The path to the output file. - feats_file (Optional[str]) Path to the output file for saving preprocessed feature values. - logger (Optional[logging.Logger]) A Logger object.
+If None is passed, get logger from name.
+Defaults to None. - wandb_run (Union[wandb.wandb_run.Run, wandb.sdk.lib.RunDisabled, None]) - A wandb run object that will be used to log artifacts and tables.
 If None is passed, a new wandb run will be initialized if wandb is enabled in the configuration.
 Defaults to None.

-• FileNotFoundError - If any of the files contained in config\file\or\obj\or\dict cannot be located.

-- FileNotFoundError If experiment\dir does not exist. - FileNotFoundError If experiment\dir does not contain the required output needed from an rsmtool experiment. - RuntimeError If the name of the output file does not end in ".csv", ".tsv", or ".xlsx".
+- FileNotFoundError If any of the files contained in config_file_or_obj_or_dict cannot be located. - FileNotFoundError If experiment_dir does not exist. - FileNotFoundError If experiment_dir does not contain the required output needed from an rsmtool experiment. - RuntimeError If the name of the output file does not end in ".csv", ".tsv", or ".xlsx".